 Missed the live Masterclass?
 You can now watch it on demand here

-Driven by growing demand, the Standard Bank Top Women Masterclass series is geared towards inspiring women leaders in tech, assisting these phenomenal women in building and managing digitally transformative business initiatives.
-The series is ideally tailored for women executives and young female entrepreneurs who are making valuable contributions to Africa’s technological landscape – filled with massive opportunities for growth.
+Driven by growing demand, the Standard Bank Top Women Masterclass series is geared towards inspiring women leaders in various sectors, this week being the financial sector, assisting these phenomenal women in building and managing transformative and socially responsible business initiatives.
+The series is ideally tailored for women executives and young female entrepreneurs who are making valuable contributions to Africa’s landscape – filled with massive opportunities for growth.

 Key takeaways from this Masterclass included: